Catherine of Genoa: Beatification and canonization

 Catherine's writings were examined by the Holy Office and declared to contain doctrine that would alone be enough to prove her sanctity, and she was accordingly beatified in 1675 by Pope Clement X, and canonized in 1737 by Pope Clement XII.
-Her writings also became sources of inspiration for other religious leaders such as Robert Bellarmine and Francis de Sales and Cardinal Henry Edward Manning.
+Her writings also became sources of inspiration for theologians such as Robert Bellarmine and Francis de Sales as well as Cardinal Henry Edward Manning.

 Catherine of Genoa's liturgical feast is celebrated in local calendars on 15 September.
 Pope Pius XII declared her patroness of the hospitals in Italy.

 In 2022, Catherine was officially added to the Episcopal Church liturgical calendar with a feast day on 15 September.